 The solution is pre-digestion of the gluten using a sourdough culture.

-What is really important is not to forsake wheat and turn instead to other highly refined starches; that's what many folk do with serious consequences.
-Make your sourdough pizza crust rather, and artisan bread too.
+What is really important is not to forsake wheat and turn instead to other highly-refined starches.
+That's what many folk who think they are gluten intolerant do, with serious consequences; blood sugar soars.
+Make your sourdough pizza crust rather; and artisan bread too.

 If you use a small amount of dried-yeast to start off your sourdough pizza crust, it's called a levain.

-Sourdough pizza crust means better digestion of the gluten; with less bloating and little sense of the feeling of rocks in the base of the stomach.
+Sourdough pizza crust means better digestion of the gluten; with less bloating and little sense of rocks settling in the base of the stomach.

 Here are the back issues.